apache/pekko/docs/src/main/paradox/general/addressing.md

 for the purpose of being completed by the response from an actor.
 `org.apache.pekko.pattern.ask` creates this actor reference.
-    * `DeadLetterActorRef` is the default implementation of the dead letters service to which Akka routes all messages whose destinations are shut down or non-existent.
+    * `DeadLetterActorRef` is the default implementation of the dead letters service to which Pekko routes all messages whose destinations are shut down or non-existent.
-    * `EmptyLocalActorRef` is what Akka returns when looking up a non-existent local actor path: it is equivalent to a `DeadLetterActorRef`, but it retains its path so that Akka can send it over the network and compare it to other existing actor references for that path, some of which might have been obtained before the actor died.
+    * `EmptyLocalActorRef` is what Pekko returns when looking up a non-existent local actor path: it is equivalent to a `DeadLetterActorRef`, but it retains its path so that Pekko can send it over the network and compare it to other existing actor references for that path, some of which might have been obtained before the actor died.
  * And then there are some one-off internal implementations which you should